Vision (Marvel Comics): Fictional character biography

 Some time later, realizing they have never had a life together that did not involve the Avengers, Wanda and Vision take a leave of absence from the team and buy a house together in the suburbs of Leonia, New Jersey.
 After several months, Vision feels he and Wanda should return to active duty and the two do so.
 During a battle with the villain Annihilus, Vision suffers serious damage and "shuts down."
 Regaining consciousness weeks later, he remains paralyzed and communicates for a time through a holographic form.
 Connection with ISAAC, a computer system created by advanced Eternal science, helps Vision eventually repair and regain control of his body.
-Vision realizes the presence of Ultron's control crystal in his brain and that its presence has inhibited his emotional growth and made it easier for villains to control him.
-After ISAAC's connection, the crystal is affected and Vision experiences a heightened emotional state.
-Overwhelmed by the state of violence and self-destructive actions on Earth, he becomes obsessed with world peace.
-To help his plan, he manipulates the Wasp into giving up her position as leader of the Avengers and then adopts the position himself.
+Vision recognizes that the presence of Ultron's control crystal in his brain has inhibited the full potential of his emotional growth.
+With this limitation removed, Vision's mind evolves as he becomes aware of humanity's evil.
+Overwhelmed with feelings of guilt and disgust he has never experienced before, he becomes obsessed with world peace.
+To help his plan, he manipulates the Wasp into giving up her position as leader of the Avengers so he can take the position for himself.
 His increasingly irrational state leads to him manipulating and lying to the Avengers for months, while causing tension in his marriage.

-As Vision ponders whether or not this plan is moral and will actually help, he and Wanda learn their home in Leonia has been burnt down by bigots who objected to the presence of a mutant (Wanda was mistakenly believed to be a mutant at the time) and her android husband.
-Taking the arson as a sign, Vision acts on his and temporarily takes control of various computer systems, weapons systems, and government databases across Earth.
-Doing so causes Vision great mental strain and he realizes this plan is wrong and the control crystal has interfered with his ability to reason, influencing him to act irrationally.
-After the Avengers help disrupt his control over Earth's computers, Vision reaches into his own body and take out the control crystal.
+As Vision ponders whether or not his plan will actually help, he and Wanda learn their home in Leonia has been burnt down by bigots who objected to the presence of a mutant (Wanda was mistakenly believed to be a mutant at the time) and her android husband.
+Taking the arson as a sign, Vision acts on his plan and temporarily takes control of various computer systems, weapons systems, and government databases across Earth.
+Doing so causes Vision great mental strain; he quickly realizes that what he has done his wrong and that the crystal is negatively influencing his emotional judgment.
+After the Avengers help disrupt his control over Earth's computers, Vision reaches into his own body and takes out the control crystal.
 Able to think clearly again, he apologizes for his actions and resigns from the Avengers, along with Wanda.
-To spare the Avengers military retaliation, Vision reveals only part of the truth to the US government, saying the loss of control they experienced was a malfunction he alone caused while accessing their network and was due to his own negligence, adding that he has quit the team and will answer any further questions.
-This convinces several world governments Vision and the Avengers are not an active threat, but several government operatives from different countries do not trust the situation and decide to monitor the android.
+To spare the Avengers military retaliation, Vision reveals only part of the truth to the US government, saying the loss of control they experienced was a malfunction he alone caused and that the Avengers were equally victimized by his actions, adding that he is prepared to accept the consequences.
+This convinces the international community that Vision and the Avengers are not an active threat, but several government operatives from different countries do not trust the situation and decide to collectively monitor the android.